What makes Bangladesh a unique country to travel to?

 While in a foreign country, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Bangladesh is provided for general reference only, and may not apply to every location.
 Conditions differ around the country.

 The current political situation in Bangladesh has affected road travel.
 The media reports political activists putting logs, large rocks, debris, and burned tires on various roads in the country to block the roads for vehicle travel.
 The media have reported that tourists and business travelers were stranded in Cox’s Bazar as a result of one such blockage on the Dhaka-Chittagong Highway.

 Travelers are strongly urged not to use public transportation, including buses, rickshaws, and CNGs due to their high accident rate and crime issues.
-An alternative to consider is a rental car and driver, ride a bicycle if experienced with urban cycling, or walk.
+An alternative to consider is a rental car and driver, riding a bicycle if experienced with urban cycling, or walking.

 Banditry and carjacking, particularly along inter-city highways, have been known to occur but are unusual.
 Those using these roads should exercise particular vigilance.

 Protestors and street demonstrators, especially during times of local and national elections, often use road blockage as a means of publicizing their grievances, causing severe inconvenience to travelers.
 Visitors should monitor local news reports for any reports of road disturbances.